 - Content Isn’t Always King.
 The phrase “content is king” seems to be preached over and over again for inbound marketing.
 That doesn’t mean you also need to forget the phrase “less is more”.
 Pages that look like a graduate school dissertation sends off readers faster than a toupee in a hurricane.
 Can you turn a sentence into a phrase, or turn twenty words into ten?
 Content is King when it comes to blogging.
 The fresher the content, the better for SEO.

 - Confusion Leads to Disinterest.
-Complex marketing can easily lose the focus of your customer and encourage them to move onto something else.
+Complex marketing can easily lose the focus of your customers and encourage them to move onto something else.
 Be engaging, but clear cut and simple.